Mint-System/Odoo-Apps-Sale-Workflow/sale_renting_line_period/tests/TEST_INSTRUCTIONS.rst

 Add product:

 - Open rental order "S00021"
-- Search for "Projector" add and remove the item
+- Add line with "Projector" and save
 - Check if name is correct
+- Remove the line

 Pickup:

 - Open rental order "S00028" and cancel it
 - Open rental order "S00021"
-- Change start date to yesterady and return to next friday
+- Change start date to 2 days ago and return to next friday
 - Check if dates are updated on products
 - Confirm the order
 - Click on pickup